oliverjohns/swedish-bankid-oidc-provider/README.md

 ## Disclaimer
 Use this OIDC provider at your own risk.
 I am not responsible for the way you use this code or whether or not it is secure/in line with Finasiell ID-teknik's requirements.

+## Connecting the BankID identity with the user identity in your system
+When using this OIDC BankID provider in your auth solution, you must connect the provider based on some common shared field.
+It can for example be the persons personal number, or it can e.g be an email that the provider deduces from the personal number.

+In the OIDC function `findAccount` the personal number is available and can be used to build the "account object" to be returned.

 ## Starting the Nestjs OIDC Provider